 Glass block windows offer several benefits compared to other quality replacement windows.

-- Energy efficiency: Glass is an excellent insulator, and glass block windows don’t open which prevents air leaks and drafts.
-This means your home’s HVAC system won’t have to work as hard to maintain a comfortable temperature inside.
+Glass is an excellent insulator, and glass block windows don’t open which prevents air leaks and drafts.
+This means your home’s HVAC system won’t have to work as hard.

-- Privacy: Glass block windows offer privacy by obscuring the glass view without blocking light.
-This makes them useful in low-light rooms or areas such as a shower where window treatments would be impractical.
+Glass block windows offer privacy by obscuring the glass view without blocking light.
+This makes them useful in low-light rooms or areas where window treatments aren’t practical.

 What Factors Affect Glass Block Window Installation Cost?